The Good Doctor Loses One of Its Own in a Gutting Season 3 Finale | TV Guide

 [Warning: The following contains spoilers from the Season 3 finale of The Good Doctor.
 Read at your own risk]

-Doctor Shaun Murphy (Freddie Highmore) has come up with a lot of last-minute miracle saves on The Good Doctor, making the audience feel somewhat immune to a patient being on the edge of death.
-We known Shaun is inevitably going to save the day at the last second, and that's why we love the show.
-However, in Monday's Season 3 finale, which concluded the two-part earthquake storyline, Shaun was too busy pulling off miracles in a collapsed brewery basement to save the patient we really wanted him to save: Neil Melendez (Nicholas Gonzalez).
-Shaun's teacher and one of our favorite attendings died at St. Bonaventure after the earthquake caused an unseen rupture in his bowel and he went into fatal toxic shock.
+The Good Doctor fans have become sort of immune to characters who are near death on the hospital drama, because inevitably doctor Shaun Murphy (Freddie Highmore) will come up with a lot a minute miracle save.
+Shaun's brain is wired for finding missed warning signs and coming up for a fix in seemingly impossible situations.
+However, in Monday's Season 3 finale, which wrapped up the two-part earthquake storyline, Shaun was too busy amputating legs in a collapsed brewery basement to save the patient we really wanted him to save — Neil Melendez (Nicholas Gonzalez).
+Shaun's teacher, and one of our favorite attendings, died at St. Bonaventure after the earthquake caused an unseen rupture in his bowel and he went into fatal septic shock.

 TV Guide readers, when I tell you that it was heartbreaking, I mean that I hope you drank your recommended 100oz of water for the day and had plenty of tissues before starting the episode because the tears did not stop once Melendez's diagnosis came in.
 While Melendez put on a brave face, knowing exactly what was happening when he came out of surgery after collapsing at the end of last week's episode, both Lim (Christina Chang) and Claire (Antonia Thomas) had to say goodbye to the man they love.